lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 Storing the initial collection entered by the user on console in a List<Integer>.
 Creating a Predicate to filter the numbers which are divisible by user entered value n and Function which takes a List and returns a List to reverse it.
 Finally printing everything by mapping it to Strings and joining it with collect(Collectors.joining()) function.

+Exercise 06 - Predicate For Names
+-

+Creating a Predicate which takes a String as input and returns true if the word is less or equal to the desired length entered by the user.